What is a Framework in Software? Definition & Examples

 Last updated:

-Understanding what is a framework in software is can significantly enhance your development capabilities, allowing you to leverage existing solutions for common problems.
+Understanding what is a framework in software can significantly enhance your development capabilities, allowing you to leverage existing solutions for common problems.
 This MOR Software's article delves into the definition, benefits, and examples of frameworks to give you a comprehensive understanding of their role in software development.

-What is a Programming Framework?
+What Is A Programming Framework?

 It includes libraries, tools, and best practices that streamline the development process by offering reusable components.